cyb3rlab/PenGym/README.md

 ## Setup

-Once the prerequisite installation is complete, to set up the most recent version of PenGym you only need to obtain its source code, either from the most recent release or by using the `git clone` command.
+Once the prerequisite installation is complete, to set up the most recent version of PenGym you need to obtain its source code, either from the most recent release or by using the `git clone` command.
+Then you should update the following files to ensure that they match your
+installation:

+1. `pengym/CONFIG.yml`, in which global PenGym settings are configured.
+In particular, the **host_ip** settting specifies the IP address of the host on which the cyber range is deployed, and the **e_ssh_pwd_file** specifies the location of the dictionary file used for the SSH exploit action implementation.

+2. `database/tiny/tiny-pengym-cyris.yml`, which is the CyRIS cyber range description corresponding to the scenario `tiny`.
+In particular, the **basevm_config_file** setting specifies the location of the base VM image used to create cyber range VMs, and the **src** setting specifies the location of the directory containing the cyber range resources for the **copy_content** CyRIS task.

 Currently, PenGym supports all the features of the `tiny` scenario defined in NASim.
 However, PenGym uses the `pkexec` package for